 same with time.

-2 The data isolation is The data is stored into
+3. Data Isolation The data isolation is The data is stored into

-3. Data Isolation preserve in the file tables which are linked
+preserve in the file tables which are linked

 management system as data with each other so the

 is stored in different file isolation of data is not

 which are hardly associate available.

 with each other.

-4 Standards In an organization, every DBMS is enforced
+4. Standards In an organization, every DBMS is enforced

-4. enforcement department has their own laws and policies in the
+enforcement department has their own laws and policies in the

 file system and format so form of standards

 uniform format and which helps in

 standards cannot be maintaining database.

 implemented.
 Moreover Data is stored

 application programs are file according to the

 dependent so new standard standards and in

 enforcement is hard to uniform pattern so any

 implement. programs are file

 dependent so new

 change in standard

 policies do not affect

 the working of the

 database.

-5 Data security Data security is Data security is
+5. Data security Data security is Data security is

-5. implemented at file level, implemented at
+implemented at file level, implemented at

 whereas user level security different levels and

 itself is not feasible. data security policies

 are upgradable to meet

 the requirements.
-6. Application dependency The applications are developed according to the data file, it means we have to make certain changes whenever application applied on different format Theapplicationprograms in DBMS areindependentondatabase.Dataindependencyisenforced in the system data file. which helps the programmer to write general purpose programs 7.
+6. Application dependency The applications are developed according to the data file, it means we have to make certain changes whenever application applied on different format data file.
+Theapplicationprograms in DBMS areindependentondatabase.Dataindependencyisenforced in the systemwhichhelpstheprogrammerto writegeneralpurposeprograms 7.
 Multiple Access The multiple access to data file is not permitted in file management system.
 In database management system, multiple access is permitted.
-8. Concurrency Problem There is concurrency problem in file management system as multiple accesses is not desirable.
+8. Concurrency Problem Thereisconcurrencyproblem in filemanagementsystem asmultipleaccessesis not desirable.
 DBMS is designed to meet concurrent access which means more than one user can access same data without any problem.
 9. Technical platform In file management system, every department developed their own applications to access data files.
 Generally applications are developed DBMS provides integrated program kit which is developed using common language.
 Examples of DBMS are Oracle, in C, C++, COBOL etc. Sequel & Foxpro etc. 10.
-Real world modelling Real world modelling is not possible as files management system stored data in files.
-The real world modelling requires object based data representation is done through object representation in DBMS as data along with other attributes which is not possible in file based system. can be stored.
+Real world modelling Real world modelling is notpossibleasfilesmanagementsystemstoreddata in files.The realworldmodellingrequiresobjectbaseddatarepresentationwhich is not possible in filebased system.
+Real world modelling is done through object representation in DBMS as data along with other attributes can be stored.
 11. No. of Files There are less number of files as compared to DBMS There are more number of files.
 12. Cost It is cheaper as compared to DBMS.
 It is costly 13.
 Structure It has simple structure It is complex structure.
 14. Flexibility It is less flexible as compared to DBMS.
 It is more flexible.
 15. Efficiency When the volume of data increases, its efficiency decreases Volume of data not affect its working capability.

-1.8 CATEGORIES OF DBMS
+1.5 CATEGORIES OF DBMS